wleopach/ChallengeLatam/docs/challenge.md

 ```
 After this all 4 tests passed.

+I created the artifact in artifacts registry en gcp, and updated the url in the Makefile to run the tests from the
+gcp instance.
 # Part III 🚀

 For the deployment I updated the [`Dockerfile`](../Dockerfile), and tested the API locally.